|

 the south slope of Sagebrush Ridge and the Grandview Flats areas only receive about 2570 degree days, 300 degree-days colder than the Rattlesnake Hills.
 In 1999, they did not ever

 reach the critical 2300 degree days.
 Grapes ripen about three weeks later in this region.
+The ten-year

 average for Benton City in the Red Mountain area is 3036, only 167 degree-days warmer than Outlook.
+The

 Rattlesnake Hills really stands out during extreme winter cold spells.
 Outlook station is as much as 18o warmer than Walla Walla and 11o warmer than Red